unicode-org/message-format-wg/docs/goals.md

     escape sequences, whitespace, markup, as well as parsing errors.

 3. A specification for a one-to-one mapping between the data model and XLIFF.
-    _Note: not part of the LDML45 release._
+    _Note: This deliverable is not included in the LDML46.1 Final Candidate release._

 4. A specification for resolving messages at runtime, including runtime errors.